adamtow/cronios/documentation.md

 >Note: Here's hoping that Apple adds some solid error checking and handling for shortcut developers so we can better deal with situations like these.

 ### Location Services
 If you want to use shortcut actions that employ location services such as **Get Current Weather** or **Get Current Location** you must return to the Shortcuts application prior to calling these actions.
-Furthermore, it's advisable to add a wait step before the calls to **Open App** and **Get Current Weather/Location** in order to give Shortcuts time to prepare itself.
+Furthermore, it's advisable to add a Wait action before the calls to **Open App** and **Get Current Weather/Location** in order to give Shortcuts time to prepare itself.
 Not adding the wait step will cause an error to appear in Shortcuts, which will terminate Cronios.

 ***